-Looking to the future, while the failure of communism has become more and more manifest it would be too unrealistic to assume that communism is going to disappear from the face of the earth very soon.
-The communist world is in crisis and is heading towards dis-integra1 the process of crisis and dis-integration may last for decades, all one learns from history that civilizations do not necessarily collapse with a bang; they take long periods of dis-integration and decay before they finally collapse and disappear.
-Roman Empire is one such example whose period of disintegration is spread over centuries.
+Looking to the future while the failure of communism has become more and more manifest it would be too unrealistic to assume that communism is going to disappear from the face of the earth very soon.
+The communist world is in crisis and is heading towards disintegration but the process of crisis of dis-integration may last for decades.
+After all one learns from history that civilization do not necessarily collapse with a bang; they take long periods of dis-integration and decade before they finally collapse and disappear.

 This crisis has also to be seen in Mie context of the crisis of Western civilization as such.
 It is my considered opinion that those who are trying to project the failure or communism as victory for a liberal opportunity of capitalism and secular democracy are mistaken.
 Mie crisis of liberalism and secular democracy is .also very much there; only presently it has been somewhat different and has been over-shadowed by the more severe crisis of communism.
 The coming years are going to be critical for mankind.
 There is a spiritual and moral vacuum.
-World liberalization and secular democracy can provide a model to the Eastern Europe, but they would not be able to solve the fundamental problems of individual family and society, as they have not been able to do so in their- own main land of Europe and Americas.
+World liberalization and secular democracy can provide a model to the Eastern Europe, but they would not be able to solve the fundamental problems of individual family and society, as they have not been able to do so in their-own main land of Europe and Americas.
 As-such the crisis cannot be seen as failure for one and the victory of the other, that would be a total misreading of history.

-I also do not see this as a signal that the world to be ruled by one super-power in the future.
-That would be too grave a nightmare for mankind.
-Instead I clearly see that the decline of Russia as a super-power is destined to be followed by the gradual decline of America as a super-power, and the emergence of new poles of power in Europe and the Far-East, The Muslim World can also become one such pole of power if it is prepared to set its own house in order.
+I also do not see this as world to be ruled by one super-power in the future.
+That would be too grave the nightmare for mankind.
+Instead I clearly see decline of Russia as a super-power and also gradual decline of America as a super-power, emergence of new poles of power in Europe and Far-East.
+The Muslim World can also become one such pole of power if it is prepared to set its own house in order.
 History does not wait for people.
-The Muslims must realize that they have a role to play as an ideological community and as an Ummah consisting of over a billion people, constituting about 20 percent of the world population and having political control over about 23 percent of the land area of the world and most important possessing an ideology that is capable of looking after the spiritual and material aspects of human life and society.
+The Muslims must realize that they have a role to play as an ideological community and as a Ummah consisting of 20 percent of the world population and having political control over about 23 percent of the land area of the world.